 Dr. Teresa Quattrin

-Dr. Teresa Quattrin, M.D., is Chief, Division of Endocrinology/Diabetes at Women & Children's Hospital of Buffalo; Chief of Service, Pediatric Medicine for Kaleida Health; and Professor of Pediatrics at the University at Buffalo School of Medicine and Biomedical Sciences; and president of UBMD Pediatrics.
+Dr. Teresa Quattrin, MD is chief of the Division of Endocrinology/Diabetes at Women & Children's Hospital of Buffalo; chief of service, Pediatric Medicine for Kaleida Health; and professor of pediatrics at the University at Buffalo Jacobs School of Medicine and Biomedical Sciences; and president of UBMD Pediatrics.

 The division is involved in state of the art basic and clinical research focusing on insulin resistance/signaling and the treatment and prevention of Type 1 diabetes and overweight.
 Opportunities are available for patients interested in participating in research studies, led by the physicians with the assistance of experienced research personnel.
 Our center participates in TrialNet, a federally-funded grant aimed at screening and prevention of Type 1 diabetes in high risk individuals.
 For more than 20 years, the Diabetes Center has collaborated in nationwide efforts aimed at diabetes treatment and prevention